LokiLabs/microsoft-graph-explorer-teams-app/ToolkitApp/README.md

 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or [TeamsFx CLI](https://aka.ms/teamsfx-cli)
 - Run `npm install -g @microsoft/teamsfx-cli` to get the terminal bash commands

-## Debug
+## How to get it running

-Start debugging the project by hitting the `F5` key in Visual Studio Code.
+Start the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

+## Manual publishing

+* Press F5
+* After your code successfully compiles, search your entire repo for the local app code. (i.e. search for `local`)
+* Change the manifest's app id under your webApplicationInfo with the value you found in your repo
+* Upload the app via the app store

 ## Deploy to Azure